- What is a cover letter and why is it important?

-If you’re struggling to find an individual to address your cover letter to, you may write ‘Dear Sir/Madam’ or ‘To whom it may concern’ instead.
+If you’re struggling to find an individual to address your cover letter to, you should write ‘Dear Sir/Madam’ or ‘To whom it may concern’ instead.

-Begin simply by stating the role you are applying for.
-Sometimes it can be useful to say how/where you heard about the role, whether it was on a particular website or through a friend or peer – the latter suggests that person is recommending you, which might give you a small advantage.
+Begin by stating the role you are applying for.
+Sometimes it can be useful to say how you heard about the role, whether it was on a particular website or through someone you know..For example:

-I wish to apply for the Data Analyst position in your organisation, as advertised on your website.
-Please also find my CV for your consideration.
+I am writing to apply for the Data Analyst position in your organisation, as advertised on your website.

-Now you’ve clarified the role you’re applying for, you can highlight why you’re the perfect candidate for it.
+Now you’ve clarified the role you’re applying for; you can highlight why you’re the right candidate for it.

 I’m in my second year of my A-levels at St John’s College, studying English, biology, and drama.
 I've received a conditional offer from the University of Sussex to study English and drama in September.

-- If you’re a graduate applying for your first job out of uni – say where you’ve graduated from, and your qualification (including classification).
+If you’re a graduate applying for your first job out of uni – say where you’ve graduated from, your qualification and grade.For example

 I’m a graduate of the University of Sussex with a first class bachelor’s degree in English and Drama.

-- Let them know if you’ve taken a gap year since graduating, including what you did (and preferably how it’s made you a strong candidate for this role).
+If you've taken a gap year, include what you did and how this has made you a stronger candidate for the role.

 I’ve spent the last six months volunteering in Ethiopia, leading a missionary programme – a role that’s been personally fulfilling, and has equipped me with a range of skills that I’m excited to bring to a role like this, including motivating a team and problem-solving.

-- If you’re currently working and applying for another job – outline the field/s you’ve been working in, including some of your key responsibilities or specific areas of focus.
+If you’re currently working and applying for another job, outline the field you’ve been working in, including some of your key responsibilities.